Last Updated on December 4, 2022

 - Open ” C:/Users/YourUsername/Documents/” and delete the “Social Club” Folder.

 This will remove any conflicting files or installations.

 These are the things that I did to fix my issue.
 Hopefully, it works out for you too.

 The issues can also be related to server load.
-If too many people are trying to access the game at the same time, problems are bound to happen.
-I would advise you to wait or contact Rockstar Games if the issue doesn’t get fixed.
+If too many people try to access the game simultaneously, problems will happen.
+I advise you to wait or contact Rockstar Games if the issue isn’t fixed.